rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 ## Perspective Projection

-*Perspective projection* transformations convert the coordinates of the target vectors to the bounds of the clipping space.
-That is, if we have point $P$, we want to find the transformation matrix $A$ that will give us the point $Q$ in clipping space:
+*Perspective projection* transformations convert the coordinates of the target vectors to coordinates of the clipping space.
+That is, if we have point $P$, we want to find the transformation matrix $A$ that will give us the point $Q$ in clipping space.

 $$F(P)=A \cdot \begin{bmatrix}
     P_x \\